 STUDENT & FACULTY LAB SAFETY TRAINING

-- If only doing course-based research you are exempt from this rule
+- If only doing course-based research you are exempt from having to attend a general lab safety training session.

-- If you are a Chemistry Teaching/Prep assistants you must attend the general lab safety training session every semester you are employed and before you can start working.
+- If you are a Teaching/Prep assistant in a lab course you must attend the general lab safety training session before you can start working and repeat the training annually if you are working in a Chemistry course.

 - If you are doing SURF (summer) research you are required to attend an in-depth general lab safety training each summer you have a SURF (or other) award